Esther Agbaje

-Esther Agbaje (born March 19, 1985) is an American politician serving in the Minnesota House of Representatives since 2021.
+Esther Agbaje (/en/, əɡ-BAJ-ay; born March 19, 1985) is an American politician serving in the Minnesota House of Representatives since 2021.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Agbaje represents District 59B, which includes portions of north and downtown Minneapolis in Hennepin County, Minnesota.

 Early life, education, and career

 Agbaje was born in Saint Paul, Minnesota, to parents who immigrated to Minnesota from Nigeria.
 She grew up in Brainerd and Faribault, and graduated from Shattuck-St. Mary's Boarding School.

 Agbaje graduated from George Washington University with a bachelor of arts in political science, the University of Pennsylvania with a master of public administration, and Harvard University with a juris doctor.
 As a law student, she worked at Harvard's Legal Aid Bureau and volunteered for Volunteer Lawyers Network Housing Court Project.

 Before law school, Agbaje worked at the United States Department of State as a Foreign Service Officer focusing on the Middle East.
 She is an associate attorney with Ciresi Conlin LLP, where she practices in general civil litigation and medical malpractice.
 She also did pro bono work helping renters dealing with housing insecurity and evictions.